 Secondly, the approach has opened up new important research questions about the fields that were previously neglected using traditional philosophical methods.
-This has been achieved through a combination of the approach's methodology facilitating a more detailed consideration of the activities of practitioners, and further using these activities as a means to motivate new philosophical research questions, rather than simply imposing established philosophical questions upon the fields of enquiry.
-For instance, the approach has led to the investigation and a growing understanding of: (i) the various sources of evidence which mathematicians rely upon, such as visualisation (Giaquinto 2007) and computer-aided proofs (Avigad 2008); (ii) what constitutes scientific understanding (de Regt 2017); (iii) the characteristics that mathematicians look for when devising and choosing formal notations (De Toffoli 2017); (iv) the role of (interdisciplinary) collaboration within the sciences (Andersen 2016); and, (v) the theoretical virtues mathematicians prize within a piece of mathematics (Rota 1997).
+This has been achieved through a combination of the approach's methodology facilitating a more detailed consideration of the activities of practitioners and further using these activities as a means to motivate new philosophical research questions, rather than simply imposing established philosophical questions upon the fields of inquiry.
+For instance, the approach has led to the investigation and a growing understanding of (i) the various sources of evidence that mathematicians rely upon, such as visualisation (Giaquinto 2007) and computeraided proofs (Avigad 2008); (ii) what constitutes scientific understanding (de Regt 2017); (iii) the characteristics that mathematicians look for when devising and choosing formal notations (De Toffoli 2017); (iv) the role of (interdisciplinary) collaboration within the sciences (Andersen 2016); and (v) the theoretical virtues mathematicians prize within a piece of mathematics (Rota 1997).

-&lt;sup>3 For a more detailed discussion of the various methods of enquiry used within PMP see, Hamami & Morris (2020).
+&lt;sup>3For a more detailed discussion of the various methods of inquiry used within PMP see Hamami and Morris 2020.

-Later, in Sections 4 and 5, we'll argue that these same considerations which count in favour of PSP and PMP apply equally to PLP.
-Before that, however, we need to introduce the motivations behind a practice-based approach to the philosophy of logic, and how it differs from traditional approaches to the field.
+Later, in sections 4 and 5, I argue that these same considerations that count in favour of PSP and PMP apply equally to PLP.
+Before that, however, we need to look at the motivations behind a practice-based approach to the philosophy of logic, and how this approach differs from traditional approaches to the field.